sigsum/sigsum/log.md

 Output on success:
 - `node_hash`: node hash, hex-encoded.

-`node_path` is a repeated key, listing one or more hashes.
+`node_hash` is a repeated key, listing one or more hashes.
 The order of node hashes follow from the hash strategy, see RFC 6962.

 It's required that `new_size` > `old_size`> 0.
 In the case of the old